Reinforcement Learning for Control of Evolutionary and Ecological Processes: Supplemental Information 4: Derivation of Regret Bounds

 From here, we use the definition of the "eluder dimension"\footnote{Whose form in the vector case was first presented in \cite{osband_van_roy_eluder_dim_model_based_reinforcement_learning}.} for the following analysis.
 Linear and quadratic matrix equations will be the function classes of interest here, and for the sake of generality we will use $\vec{a}$ and $\mathbf{A}$ to represent arbitrary vectors and matrices.

 The eluder dimension of a function class $\mathcal{F}$ is essentially the longest possible sequence of estimated states such that the next state is not revealed to within $\epsilon$ certainty.
-In the context of this paper, $\mathcal{F}$ is equivalent to a combination of 1) the transform between states and observations $ \mathbf{\tilde{B}}$, and 2) the outcome for a given policy, as defined by the mathematical model derived in \cref{appendix_a_model_derivation}.
+In the context of this study, $\mathcal{F}$ is equivalent to a combination of 1) the transform between states and observations $ \mathbf{\tilde{B}}$, and 2) the outcome for a given policy, as defined by the mathematical model derived in Supplemental Information Section 1.
 While our model is quadratic, the eluder dimension for quadratic transition processes was proven in \cite{osband_van_roy_eluder_dim_model_based_reinforcement_learning}.

 Put precisely, for a function class $\mathcal{F}$, some value $v\in \mathbf{Q}$ is is $(\mathcal{F},\epsilon)\textit{-dependent}$ on $\{v_1,...,v_k\}\in \mathbf{Q}$ \textit{iff}

 As a further explanation, this can be summarized as stating that some sequence cannot be learned to $\leq\epsilon$ confidence within $k$ samples using function class $\mathcal{F}$.
 The $\epsilon$ \textbf{eluder dimension} of $\mathcal{F}$, or $\text{dim}_\text{E}(\mathbb{E}\left[\mathcal{F}\right],\epsilon)$, is the maximal $k$ from the above definition such that $v$ is not $(\mathcal{F},\epsilon)\textit{-dependent}$ on the sequence of $k$ samples beforehand.
 Put simply, after $k$ iterations we have learned a member of hypothesis function class $\mathcal{F}$ such that given a known input, the expectation of the output would be known to within L2 norm $\epsilon$ error.
 If we consider the the number of measurements over which the following condition holds,